noidexe/Enjin-Coin-Documentation/docs/wallet_daemon.md

 # What is the Wallet Daemon?

-The wallet daemon allows you to automate the transaction signing process, so all of your blockchain transactions are actioned instantly, creating an persistent bridge between your game and the blockchain, and ensuring your players can enjoy a seamless and fluid gaming experience.
+The wallet daemon allows you to automate the transaction signing process, so all of your blockchain transactions are actioned instantly, creating a persistent bridge between your game and the blockchain, and ensuring your players can enjoy a seamless and fluid gaming experience.

 ## Enjin Wallet Daemon Installation

-Here are the instruction to install the Enjin Wallet Daemon application under various OSes.
-This document necessitates an up-to-date OS, and knowledge of the command line and system administration.
+Here are the instructions to install the Enjin Wallet Daemon application under various OSes.
+This document necessitates an up-to-date OS and knowledge of the command line and system administration.

 Administrator access to the target computer is required.